 Sesshomaru.
 Character Development eventually renders him more sympathetic, but even prior to that he already had a substantial fanbase willing to overlook how in his early appearances he made several attempts at murdering Inuyasha and Kagome over a sword that he honestly didn't even need.
 In the manga he chops someone's head off just because he was standing there in his introduction.

 Naraku.
-Sesshomaru at least developed in time into a Good Is Not NiceAnti-Hero.
-Naraku has no such development, and he tortures, manipulates, and tries to kill every member of the main cast several times over.
+Unlike the above two, he has no Character Development, and he tortures, manipulates, and tries to kill every member of the main cast several times over.

 Ear Worm: A good deal of the openings and endings.

 Oddly, the second series has the reverse problem.
 Well over 100 chapters are condensed into a single season of 26 episodes.

-Esoteric Happy Ending: Inuyasha and Kagome are hinted to be married and are living content with one another, however the probability that Inuyasha will age much slower than Kagome is never mentioned, meaning he'll most likely still be young looking when Kagome (and Sango and Miroku for that matter) are old.
+Esoteric Happy Ending: Inuyasha and Kagome are hinted to be married and are living happily with one another, however the probability that Inuyasha will age much slower than Kagome is never mentioned, meaning he'll most likely still be young looking when Kagome (and Sango and Miroku for that matter) are old.
 Also, it's never confirmed whether they can still use the well, meaning Kagome could possibly be separated from her family forever.

 Kagura is also pretty attractive for a demoness and gets Clothing Damage to the chest, twice!
 Although the anime has her breasts covered up during her Clothing Damage, the manga has no problem showing her breasts completely uncovered!
 Cue nosebleeding fanboys.

-Believe it or not, NARAKU himself has plenty of fangirls himself when he isn't shown with Body Horror.
+Believe it or not, NARAKU himself has plenty of fangirls, when he isn't shown with Body Horror.